Manish3442/2143-OOP-Bista/Assignment/P03/README.md

 - **Dice Rolling Animation**: The dice is animated as it rolls across the screen.
 - **Turn-Based**: Players take turns rolling dice and placing them in the grid.
 - **Scoring System**: Points are awarded for placing dice in the grid, with a bonus for stacking identical dice values.
-- **Player Input**: Players use the keyboard to roll the dice and place the dice in one of three columns.
+- **Player Input**: Players use the mouse and buttons to roll the dice and place the dice value in one of three columns.

 This project uses **SFML** for graphics rendering and animation.